jolie/docs/web/README.md

 # Introduction

-Welcome to the reference documentation for the [Jolie programming language](https://jolie-lang.org).
+Welcome to the documentation of the [Jolie programming language](https://jolie-lang.org).

 ## What is Jolie?